- Email: firstname.lastname@example.org

 Bowen, Sarah (PI), Sinikka Elliott (co-PI), Annie Hardison-Moody (co-PI), Lorelei Jones, Susan Jakes, and J. Dara Bloom.
 2011-2016.
 "Community-Based Approach to Reducing Childhood Obesity in Low-Income Populations: Research to Action."
 USDA NIFA, AFRI, $3,026,299.

-- Bowen, Sarah*, Joslyn Brenton*, and Sinikka Elliott.* Forthcoming.
+- *Bowen, Sarah, Joslyn Brenton, and Sinikka Elliott.
+2019.
 Pressure Cooker: Why Home Cooking Won’t Solve Our Problems and What We Can Do About It.
-New York: Oxford University Press (expected publication December 2018).
+New York: Oxford University Press.

 - Bowen, Sarah.
 2015.
 Divided Spirits: Tequila, Mezcal, and the Politics of Production.
 Berkeley: University of California Press.

 - Hardison-Moody, Annie, Lillian MacNell, Sinikka Elliott, and Sarah Bowen.
-Forthcoming.
+2018.
 “How Social, Cultural, and Economic Environments Shape Infant Feeding for Low-income Women: A Qualitative Study in North Carolina.”
 Journal of the Academy of Nutrition and Dietetics 118(10): 1886-1894.e1.

 - *Elliott, Sinikka and Sarah Bowen.
 2018.
 “Defending Motherhood: Morality, Responsibility, and Double Binds in Feeding Children.”
 Journal of Marriage and Family 80(2): 499-520.

 - Elliott, Sinikka, Josephine Ngo McKelvy, and Sarah Bowen.
 2017.
 “Marking Time in Ethnography: Uncovering Temporal Dispositions.”
 Ethnography 18(4):556-576.